algolia/instantsearch-android/docgen/src/widgets.md

 ### Highlighting
 <img src="assets/img/highlighting.png" align="right"/>

+Visually highlighting the search result is [an essential feature of a great search interface][explain-highlighting].
+It will help your users understand your results by explaining them why a result is relevant to their query.

-the `Hits` widget automatically handles [highlighting][explain-highlighting].
+The `Hits` widget automatically handles highlighting.
 To highlight a textual attribute, simply add the `highlighted` attribute on its view:

 ```xml
 <TextView